pyinfra-dev/pyinfra/README.md

 # Get facts for all hosts
 facts = get_facts(state, LinuxName)

+state.disconnect_all()
 ```

 ## Developing

-Create a new fork: you can do this straight from Github.
+- Create a new fork: you can do this straight from Github.
-Clone the forked repository with `git clone https://github.com/<you_user_name>/pyinfra.git`
+- Clone the forked repository with `git clone https://github.com/<you_user_name>/pyinfra.git`
-Set the original repo as upstram with `git remote add upstream https://github.com/Fizzadar/pyinfra`
+- Set the original repo as upstram with `git remote add upstream https://github.com/Fizzadar/pyinfra`
-Insall the necessary packages `python3 setup.py install`
+- Insall the necessary packages `python3 setup.py install`
-Create your new branch `git checkout -b my_new_feature`
+- Create your new branch `git checkout -b my_new_feature`
-Test everything is working: `pytest`
+- Test everything is working: `pytest`